 15 Big Ones, released in 1976 was the band’s 20th album and was made up mostly of cover versions with a few original tracks thrown in.
 Having drifted away from the band, and not received a solo production credit since Pet Sounds ten years before, the album saw Brian return to production duties at the behest of the band.

 Surprisingly, the rest of the band persuaded Brian not to produce something avant-garde or unusual, and It’s O.K. sounds about as close to the band’s original sound as would ever be possible after all the band had been through.
 The track is a feel-good affair, with references to sun, fun and summer.
-To go with the upbeat lyrics, the instrumental features a delightful clap-beat, with what sounds like a country-inspired fiddle fizzing away in the background.
+The instrumental features a delightful clap-beat to go with the upbeat lyrics, with what sounds like a country-inspired fiddle fizzing away in the background.
 Perhaps the song’s most noticeable feature is its heavy bass elements, which pervade the song, adding a certain harsh edginess to contrast the rest of the track’s peppy atmosphere.
 This bass edge also appears as a vocal element during the end of each of the chorus’ hooks, sounding rather out of place and incongruous, distancing the track just slightly from the relentless positivity of early Beach Boys songs.

-Though some of the band members have expressed their dissatisfaction with 15 Big Ones, It’s O.K. is a fascinating look into the band’s evolved sound, managing to capture the upbeat element that made the band famous whilst not ignoring the fact that things had become vastly different.
+Though some of the band members have expressed dissatisfaction with 15 Big Ones, It’s O.K. is a fascinating look into the band’s evolved sound, capturing the upbeat element that made the band famous whilst not ignoring the fact that things had become vastly different.

 # 7 – Wouldn’t It Be Nice

-Brian Wilson re-used the title for his 1991 autobiography, suggesting that he has just as much affectionate for the brilliant track as the band’s hoards of fans do.
+Brian Wilson re-used the title for his 1991 autobiography, suggesting that he has just as much affectionation for the brilliant track as the band’s hoards of fans do.

 # 6 – Here Today